Forest Glen, Queensland: Geography

 Forest Glen is part of the Buderim urban area.
 The western boundary of Forest Glen follows the Bruce Highway.

 Eudlo Creek, a tributary of the Maroochy River, is the main waterway in the area.

 History

 Harmony Montessori School opened in Sippy Downs in 1995 with 13 children and one teacher.
 In 2007, the land being leased for the school was scheduled for development, and the school had to relocate.
-In 2015, the school purchased 22 ha in Florest Glen and reopened the school as Montessori International College.
+In 2015, the school purchased 22 ha in Forest Glen and reopened the school as Montessori International College.

 Sunshine Coast Grammar School opened in 1997.
-It is owned and operated by the Presbyterian and Methodist Schools Association (PMSA), which also operates Clayfield College, Somerville House, and Brisbane Boys' College (all in Brisbane).
+It is owned and operated by the Presbyterian and Methodist Schools Association (PMSA).